formulae-org/formulae-js/composing_primer.md

 ## Conversational model

-Fōrmulæ operates in three modes:

-- **Compute**: the user builds an expression and submits it to the reduction engine for evaluation.
-- **Compose**: expressions are assembled into a visual document for display.
-- **Converse**: expressions are exchanged between the user and an AI model.

-### How expressions are routed

-When the user submits an expression in the Fōrmulæ front-end, the routing depends on the expression's root tag:

-- If the root is **`Typesetting.Paragraph`** or **`Typesetting.MultiParagraph`** → the expression is sent to the AI model as a prompt.
-- Otherwise → the expression is passed to the reduction engine for evaluation.

-The paragraph expression *is* the prompt.
-No additional envelope is needed.

 ### Human prompt structure

 A prompt is a `Typesetting.Paragraph` (for short, single-section prompts) or a `Typesetting.MultiParagraph` (for longer, multi-section prompts).
 Any expression type may appear as a subexpression of the paragraph, not just text.
 This enables multimodal prompts — for example, embedding a `Graphics.RasterGraphics` expression to include an image, or embedding a mathematical formula, a table, or a computed result.